cocotb/cocotb/docs/source/quickstart.rst

 -----------------------------------------
 The :func:`cocotb.triggers.RisingEdge` trigger return precisely after the signal changes.
 No sensitive processes have run to update any signals yet.
-Therefore, one must await the :func:`cocotb.triggers.ReadOnly` before sampling a signal.
+Therefore, one must await the :func:`~cocotb.triggers.ReadOnly` trigger before sampling a signal.
 To escape the ReadOnly after sampling a signal, the :func:`cocotb.triggers.NextTimeStep`, among others, can be awaited.
 More on this in :ref:`timing-model` chapter.